elb0/elb0.github.io/_posts/2017-10-09-rainer-bromme.md

 **Scientific criticism**: Integrity and benevolence are rated higher if the responsible science blogger criticises them self.
 Expertise is considered slightly lower whether they criticise them self or someone else does.
 Moral of the story: If criticism is due, do it yourself!
 You get the bonus of increased assessments of your integrity and benevolence.

+A piece of advice I heard once that captures this well: F*ck up, fess up, fix up.
+I think this was via my stepdad, something his father said perhaps.
+I have had to repeat this mantra to myself more than once, and it helps.

 **Ethical aspects**: No effect on expertise.
 Better integrity and benevolence if the blogger comments on their own work.

 These judgements don't require subject knowledge.
 It is an example of a heuristic.
 Pragmatic expectations are formed using conversation related cues.